gottacatchenall/MetacommunityDynamics.jl/docs/src/explanation/design.md

 ## QA Methods for Included Models

-One main design goal of `EcoDynamics.jl` is to ensure it is as easy as possible to write customs models.
+One main design goal of `MetacommunityDynamics.jl` is to ensure it is as easy as possible to write customs models.
 "Easy", in this sense, means both involving writing the fewest lines of code possible, and not requiring a deep understanding of Julia or its type system.

-This means that the instructions on how to add custom models (see TBD docs section) doesn't include some of the extra methods added to included models to avoid possible mistakes.
-E.g.:
+This means that the instructions on how to add custom models (see TBD docs section) doesn't include some of the extra methods added to included models to avoid possible mistakes. e.g.:
 - Warnings about parameter values that are extreme or nonsensical (providing an intrinsic growth rate to a predator in a LV model, say)
 - Warnings about whether a niche function leads toward "crucial" parameters